Understanding and Configuring PCP in Oracle EBS

 - Scalability: Add more nodes easily.

-Below is an example of how these parameters appear in the EBS context file:
+example of how these parameters appear in the EBS context file:

 -bash-4.2$